 Media playback is unsupported in your system

-Media captionMalaysian officers showcase turtles seized at Kuala Lumpur airport
+Media captionMalaysian officers exhibit turtles seized at Kuala Lumpur airport

 Malaysian authorities have seized greater than 5,000 child turtles found in baggage at Kuala Lumpur airport.

 Two Indian males had been arrested after the 5,255 red-eared sliders – a semi-aquatic species of turtle – had been present in baskets inside their suitcases.

 Officers say the turtles are price about $12,700 (£10,018) and had been supposed to be bought as pets in India.

 Malaysia is a serious transit level for wildlife smugglers, who sometimes go on to commerce in different Asian international locations.

 The 2 males had been arrested final week after flying to Kuala Lumpur from the Chinese language metropolis of Guangzhou, senior Malaysian customs official Zulkurnain Mohamed Yusof mentioned.